 Cloud-computing minimizes downtime for your firm.
 As experienced IT professionals with an expert knowledge of the hardware and software in use constantly monitor the servers and keep cloud resources updated and properly managed, any issues that may occur can be resolved significantly faster as when taken care of by your in-house IT staff or hired-hand tech guys.

-What’s more, utilizing the cloud provider’s own IT crew will reduce your IT expenses, especially as no physical server is needed to run the software in your office.
-According to TECHREPORT 2016, which is based on data from the ABA’s 2016 Legal Technology Survey Report, 40% of cloud users said a main driver for moving to the cloud was that the cloud eliminates IT requirements.
+What’s more, utilizing the cloud provider's own IT crew will reduce your IT expenses, especially as no physical server is needed to run the software in your office.
+According to TECHREPORT 2016, which is based on data from the ABA’s 2016 Legal Technology Survey Report, 40% of cloud users said the main driver for moving to the cloud was that the cloud eliminates IT requirements.